Package 'inspectdf'

 • lvls_1, lvls_2, the relative frequency of levels in each of df1 and df2.

-For a grouped dataframe, the tibble returned is as for a single dataframe, but where the first k columns are the grouping columns.
+For a grouped data frame, the tibble returned is as for a single data frame, but where the first k columns are the grouping columns.
 There will be as many rows in the result as there are unique combinations of the grouping variables.

 Value

-A tibble summarising or comparing the categorical features in one or a pair of dataframes.
+A tibble summarising or comparing the categorical features in one or a pair of data frames.

 Author(s)